TheGrandmother/stm8forge/README.md

 Major thanks goes out to [the dude who wrote this blog post](https://www.codementor.io/@hbendali/getting-started-with-stm8-development-tools-on-gnu-linux-zu59yo35x).
 The bulk of all the installation steps in the requirements sections are pretty much copied verbatim and a lot of what was written here was used as the base for this.

 ## Usage
-Just run `forge project` to create the project.
-You can then flash your device with `forge flash`.
+You can build and flash your project with `forge flash`.

 Just run `forge project` to create the project.